theupdateframework/taps/tap13.md

 This TAP discusses a means by which different users of the same repository may elect to use different, repository-hosted, top-level targets metadata.
 This effectively enables different namespaces to exist on a repository and also provides additional resilience to attack in the case that the root keys on the repository are compromised.

 # Motivation

+In TUF, the root and targets roles on the repository are responsible for delegating the correct key to each delegated targets.
+A third party that controls a delegated targets role gives their keys to the delegating role on the repository, then has to trust that the repository will correctly list the trusted keys for their role.
+This means that a malicious repository maintainer can overwrite delegated keys in order to sign arbitrary software.

+In the case of some public repositories, the repository is considered an untrusted distribution mechanism, and should not be trusted with this key management.
+For these repositories, the owner of a delegated targets role needs a mechanism to ensure that their users can pin keys.

-In TUF, it is not possible for different users to have different namespaces on the same repository.
-That is, if Alice and Bob both use repository X and ask for package foo, they will both receive the same package.
+To allow for these untrusted repositories, we propose adding namespaces to TUF repositories.
+That is, if Alice and Bob both use repository X and ask for package foo, they may get different results based on their trusted namespaces.
 This proposal enables clients to restrict the targets they consume to filtered views of the repository.

 These different views could be defined by either different users on the